leosac/access-control/src/modules/auth/auth-file/auth-file.md

 WiegandCard {#mod_auth_cred_wiegandcard}
 -----------------------------------------

 This credentials is simply a Wiegand card number.
-Is it qualified through a string representing the card id, and an integer representing the number of meaningful bits in the card id.
+It is qualified through a string representing the card id, and an integer representing the number of meaningful bits in the card id.